 Last but not least, customers expect companies to protect their personal information.
 The last thing you want is a data breach that jeopardizes Black Friday sales, customer loyalty, and brand reputation.

 The global average cost of a data breach is $3.9 million, and Black Friday preparations expose a wide range of data to global test, dev, and analytics teams.
-A DataOps platform reduces data risk for onshore and offshore development teams by ensuring that sensitive data is masked in development and testing environments.
+A data platform that combines automated data compliance and on-demand data delivery reduces data risk for onshore and offshore development teams by ensuring that sensitive data is masked in development and testing environments.
 In addition, retailers can securely share data with global supply-chain partners and speed up testing of integrated solutions.

 As a result, retailers can keep data safe and in compliance with regulations, including GDPR, CCPA, and PCI-DSS, without delaying time-to-market for new digital applications and online shopping/buying experiences.

 The management of data must evolve into a seamless collaboration around the flow of information within the enterprise, without compromising data privacy and security.
-A DataOps platform provides teams with easy access to data in a fast and secure way, ultimately delivering quality data to applications and business processes.
+A programmable data infrastructure provides teams with easy access to data in a fast and secure way, ultimately delivering quality data to applications and business processes.
 Without a data-first approach, retailers will struggle to find innovative ways to meet customers’ expectations, make the shift to digital, and drive profitability during the peak shopping season.